How to create an app mockup

 Expedite design sign-off by stakeholders

-Another fantastic benefit of app mockups is that you can convey the core purpose and visual style of your app idea with minimal resource.
+Another fantastic benefit of app mockups is that you can convey the core purpose and visual style of your app idea with minimal resources.
 This enables you to demonstrate your idea to team members, clients, or investors and get sign-off as soon as possible.
 Not only is this a great way to align everyone's expectations, but it can also reduce the time needed for sign-off during early-stage development.

 Reduce development time on your app